Ricardo Montalbán: Mexican films

 Later in 1941, Montalbán returned to Mexico after learning that his mother was dying.
 There, he acted in a dozen Spanish-language films and became a star in his homeland.

 He had an uncredited appearance in a version of The Three Musketeers (1942) starring Cantinflas.
 He can be glimpsed in El verdugo de Sevilla (1942), The Saint That Forged a Country (1942) starring Ramon Navarro, and La razón de la culpa (1943).

 Stardom in Mexico

 Montalbán became a star in Mexico in Santa (1943), which was directed by a Hollywood expat, Norman Foster.
 He followed it with a support role in Cinco fueron escogidos (1943).

-Some American filmmakers shot a movie in Mexico about Yugoslavia in World War II, Five Were Chosen (1944).
-Montalbán had a support role.

 Foster gave him a second lead role in The Escape (1944) aka La Fuga.
-Montalban had the star role in Cadetes de la naval (1945), Nosotros (1945), and The Hour of Truth (1945), the latter a bullfighting drama also directed by Foster.
+Montalban had the star role in Cadetes de la naval, Nosotros, and The Hour of Truth (all 1945), the latter a bullfighting drama also directed by Foster.

 Montalban was in The House of the Fox (1945), Pepita Jimenez (1946), and Fantasía ranchera (1947).